-Clicking on a trace will display trace details.
 A single trace could be as simple as a single span on a web server hosting static content, or as complex as the path through a load balancer into one of many app servers, through to an API call, and back again.
 For those more complicated requests, if you wish to take a deeper dive into analyzing your application performance, waterfall-type views are available in the Details tab.

 As previously noted, traces can span across multiple services.
 You can view the details for this trace within a specific service by using the Trace Breakdown by dropdown.
 In this example, the only service this trace interacts with is

 Clicking on a span in the chart opens up a detail window on the right.
 In the example below, I have clicked on the